jge162/verilog_compiler/.github/issue_template/bug_report.md

 ---
-name: New Issue
+Name: New Issue
-about: Create a report to help us improve softwware.
+About: Create a report to help us improve our software
-title: Please describe issue/bug you found.
+Title: Please describe issue/bug you found
-labels: question
+Labels: question
-assignees: jge162
+Assignees: jge162
 ---

-**Describe the bug**
-A clear and concise description of what the bug is.
+**Describe the bug**: a clear and concise description of what the bug is.

-**Additional context**
-Add any other context about the problem here.
+**Additional context**: add any other context about the problem here.